It’s Not Luck—It’s Alignment

 To create from alignment, you need:

-A | Align your vision: A compelling vision that feels true to your core and pulls you forward.
+A | Alignment with your vision: A compelling vision or nudge that feels true to your core and pulls you forward.

-R | Release resistance: Awareness to notice the limiting beliefs and old resistant stories that are keeping you stuck.
+R | Release resistance: Enough awareness to notice the limiting beliefs and old stories keeping you stuck.
 The moment you become aware of a narrative, it starts to dissolve—awareness is the clearing.

-C | Create in motion: Take the next aligned step before you feel ready; hold the vision and let go of the how.
+C | Create in motion: Take the next aligned step before you feel ready.

 The Takeaway